mirelasouza/project-colaboratory/README.md

 # project-colaboratory
-This is a projejct using python and colab for study purpose
+This is a projejct using python and Google Colaboratory for study purpose.

 [HelloWorld.ipnyb](/HelloWorld.ipynb)